Royal Western Yacht Club of Ireland

 3. NOTICES TO COMPETITORS

-3.2 The Race Committee may draw attention to Race Signals given on the Committee Boat, and communicate other information on VHF at any time.
-The Race Committee will transmit on Channel 72 or other such channel as may be displayed on the Committee Boat.
+3.2 The Race Committee may draw attention to Race Signals given on the Committee Boat and communicate other information on VHF at any time.
+The Race Committee will transmit on VHF Channel 72 or other such channel as may be displayed on the Committee Boat.
 Failure to transmit or to receive such communication will not be grounds for redress by a boat.
 This changes rule 62.1(a).

 4. COVID 19 PROTOCOLS

-4.1 Social distancing requirements in line with current government and Irish Sailing requirements will be adhered to at all times.
+4.2 Social distancing requirements in line with current government and Irish Sailing requirements will be adhered to at all times.

 5. CHANGES TO SAILING INSTRUCTIONS

-Any change to the sailing instructions will be posted before 0900 on the day it will take effect, except that any change to the schedule of races will be posted by 1200 on the day before it will take effect.
+Any change to the sailing instructions will be posted before 0900hrs on the day it will take effect, except that any change to the schedule of races

 6. SIGNALS MADE ASHORE